lxsmnsyc/solid-styled/README.md

 ### `<StyleRegistry>`

-`<StyleRegistry>` manages the lifecycle of stylesheets (for instance styles of a component get removed from memory if all instances of that component unmount).
+`<StyleRegistry>` manages the lifecycle of stylesheets (for instance, on the client side, styles of a component get removed from memory if all instances of that component unmount).
 It needs to be included only once, preferably at the root of your SolidJS application.

 ```js
 import { StyleRegistry } from 'solid-styled';